AshleyCao/searchEngine/README.md

 - Typescript

 Tried to use typescript with Node.js.
 As a develoepr with object oriented background(Thanks!
-Java), Typescript is a better option for me.
-Tried set up once, but there is something wrong with the configuration.
+Java), typescript is a better option for me.
+Tried to set up once, but there is something wrong with the configuration.
 Given time frame and scope of this project(ts is more suitable for large application).
 I chose to stay with Js.

 - Mongodb

 I was thinking to manage data in json files with Mongodb.
 That was how I started as well.
 However, after gave it a second thought, I realized I may make this project complicated.
+So...no mongdb.

 - Error.txt

 Error report was in json format.
 My origin design was to create one error.json file which recorded error occur time, error type and error info.
 But I couldn't fix appending problem.
 Tried solution in [this](https://github.com/jprichardson/node-jsonfile/issues/67), but "read in data --> Object.assign --> write new data " would result block issue.
 As a result, I replaced json with plain txt